 U.S. Media Spending Grew in ’08

-VSS says ad spending will drop more than 7 percent in 2009, “the first two-year decline in 75 years as it also declined in 2008.”
+VSS said ad spending would drop more than 7 percent in 2009, “the first two-year decline in 75 years as it also declined in 2008.”

-Internet and mobile continue to grow, although more slowly than expected.
-VSS now puts ’09 segment growth at 9 percent instead of the nearly 16 percent previously predicted.
-Mobile content appears to hold great promise for 2009, at a projected 34 percent growth.
+Internet and mobile media platforms continue to grow, although more slowly than expected.
+VSS now puts growth for that segment in ’09 at 9 percent instead of the nearly 16 percent previously predicted.
+Mobile content appears to hold the greatest promise for 2009, at a projected 34 percent growth.